 “Tours To Bethlehem”, acrylic on panel, 16x20, 2025

-My paintings are a celebration of the Midwestern landscape, rooted in a lifelong connection to the prairies, fields, and skies of central Illinois.
-I approach each canvas with a reverence for the land, seeking to capture its quiet beauty and expansive spirit through dramatic lighting, expressive brushwork, and a vibrant, sensual color palette.
-The painting process is at the heart of my practice—a journey of exploration where I investigate the interplay of color and light, finding meaning in the everyday and often overlooked moments of the natural world.
+My paintings celebrate the Midwestern landscape, shaped by a lifelong connection to the prairies, fields, and skies of central Illinois.
+I approach each canvas with reverence for the land, seeking to convey its quiet beauty and expansive spirit through dramatic light, expressive brushwork, and a rich, sensual color palette.
+The act of painting itself is central to my practice—an exploratory process through which I examine the relationships between color and light and find meaning in the everyday, often overlooked moments of the natural world.

-For me, painting is an act of discovery, a way to engage deeply with place and to translate my emotional and sensory experiences into visual form.
-My work reflects a commitment to traditional painting techniques, embracing the physicality of pigment and surface to create single, cohesive images that resonate with authenticity.
-Each piece is an invitation to viewers to pause, to feel the life within the landscape, and to connect with the universal beauty of the world around us.
+Painting is, for me, an act of discovery and a way to engage deeply with place.
+Through the physicality of pigment and surface, I translate emotional and sensory experiences into cohesive, resonant images grounded in traditional painting techniques.
+Each work invites the viewer to pause, to sense the life within the landscape, and to connect with the shared, enduring beauty of the world around us.

-Johnson holds bachelor's and master's degrees in printmaking and painting from Illinois State University and a Master of Fine Arts in painting from Northern Illinois University.
-He has exhibited in Chicago at several galleries in the River North district, the Chicago International Art Exhibition, and he continues with an active exhibition schedule.
+Johnson holds bachelor’s and master’s degrees in printmaking and painting from Illinois State University, as well as a Master of Fine Arts in painting from Northern Illinois University.
+He has exhibited in Chicago at several galleries in the River North district and at the Chicago International Art Exhibition, and he maintains an active exhibition schedule.

-His work is in many private collections.
-He serves as the Executive Director of the McLean County Arts Center in Bloomington, IL.
+His work is held in numerous private collections.
+He serves as the Executive Director of the McLean County Arts Center in Bloomington, Illinois.